Table of contents

 AI Machine Learning Security

-A necessary step that must be implemented to counterattack modern security threats is machine learning security.
+A necessary step required to counterattack modern security threats is machine learning security.
 This technology is a subset of artificial intelligence.
-It is an application developed to analyze or learn and “teach” a machine to improve automatically by itself by tracing past experiences without human interventions.
+Moreover, It is an application developed to analyze or learn and “teach” a machine to improve automatically by itself by tracing past experiences without human interventions.
 The traditional approach of machine learning is to identify the text as keywords.
 But the modern development coupled with AI leverages semantic analysis, which is similar to the human brain’s function to comprehend text.
-The prime goal of this adaptation is to outride human capabilities which is essential to defeating modern high-tech cyber-attacks.
-Businesses have increasingly embraced machine learning to technology to build their defenses against future cyber-attacks.
+Overall, The prime goal of this adaptation is to outride human capabilities which is essential to defeating modern high-tech cyber-attacks.
+Therefore, Businesses have increasingly embraced machine learning to technology to build their defenses against future cyber-attacks.

-Deep learning, also known as deep structured learning, is a complete form of machine learning where algorithms are used to extract data from raw input, using from multiple layers of data.
+Deep learning, also known as deep structured learning, is a complete form of machine learning where algorithms extract data from raw input, using multiple layers of data.
 Lower layers may identify necessary information, while higher levels may identify more complicated features, such as numerals and facial features.
-This technology could be used in verification processes such as image recognition, detecting fraudulent transactions, and customer churn studies, to name a few.
+This technology is used in verification processes such as image recognition, detecting fraudulent transactions, and customer churn studies, to name a few.

 Most cybercrimes are automated.
-Counter attacking automated cyber-attacks manually is a cumbersome process.
+Therefore, counter attacking automated cyber-attacks manually is a cumbersome process.
 Therefore, incorporating automation into your business cybersecurity system will serve the eye to eye justice against the most-effective defense against automated cyber-attacks.
 Automation could be implemented in ways such as correlating data, to generate a mechanism to outride the cyber-attacks and their attack processing speed and to detect existing infections.
-This approach is vital as it enables a network to quickly detect threats and take adequate measures to prevent, thwart or curb cyberattacks.
-Without such measures, cyberattacks would go undetected for months, allowing hackers time to extract all sensitive information and data.
+This approach is vital, enabling a network to quickly detect threats and take measures to prevent, thwart or curb cyberattacks.
+So, without such measures, cyberattacks would go undetected for months, allowing hackers time to extract all sensitive information and data.